Gradius III: Release

 A port of Gradius III was released for the Super Famicom in Japan in December 1990 and for the Super NES in North America in 1991, with the option of reduced difficulty and additional armaments for the Vic Viper.
 It replicates the slowdown of its arcade counterpart and discards the pseudo-3D and crystal/"cube rush" stages.
 The cell stage is also swapped to being the final stage instead of the sixth stage like in the arcade version, it is also given a whole new layout and soundtrack.
 It also introduces a boss called Beacon which awaits the player at the end of the new high-speed stage, which is a counterpart of the high-speed stage in Gradius II.
-The Super NES version of the game suffered from severe slowdown.
-In 2019 Brazilian computer engineer Vitor Vilela created a romhack version of the game that uses the SA-1 enhancement chip that eliminates slowdown in the game.

 Unlike the original arcade version, the Super NES port is the only one that allow players to continue when they lost all their lives.
 A harder difficulty called "Arcade" can be unlocked by inputting a code (quickly tapping the "A" button 16 times in 1 second) on the options screen, however, it is simply the same game at a harder difficulty, and not an accurate port of the arcade version.
-This port was also released for Virtual Console on April 23, 2007, in North America, and in September 2007 in Europe and Japan.
+This port was also released on the Wii's Virtual Console on April 23, 2007, in North America, and in September 2007 in Europe and Japan.

 A soundtrack containing the original music as well as arranged tracks, was released by Konami on the King Records label on February 21, 1990, composed and performed by Kukeiha Club with Miki Higashino.
 Additionally, several albums containing arrangements of the music from this game were released in the years to follow.
 Konami also released a soundtrack album containing music from Gradius III as well as other Gradius games, entitled Gradius Arcade Soundtrack on April 24, 2002.